 Early History of the Castelan family

-Another 186 words (13 lines of text) covering the years 1532, 1550, and 1700 are included under the topic Early Castelan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Castelan research.
+Another 70 words (5 lines of text) covering the years 1532, 1550, and 1700 are included under the topic Early Castelan History in all our PDF Extended History products and printed products wherever possible.

 Castelan Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Castelan were recorded, including Casserly, Casserley, Casserlay, Castlelaw, Casserlaw, Casterline, Chastelyn, Casteldein and many more.